unparalleled-coder/web-dev2/README.md

 # web-dev2
-This is an example of html webb dev
+This is an Maths Website
+An example of html